Teaching English to Speakers of Other Languages (TESOL)

 We offer credit-bearing courses for regularly enrolled undergraduate and graduate international students.
 You can find the classes listed in the NC State Course Catalog under the name FLE (Foreign Language English).

 For a list of course descriptions, policies and frequently asked questions, visit the FLE Courses page.

 Oral Proficiency Testing for International Teaching Assistants

-The ESL program offers language improvement courses for International Teaching Assistants.
+The TESOL program offers language improvement courses for International Teaching Assistants.
 We also administer the Speaking Proficiency English Assessment Kit (SPEAK) test for potential graduate teaching assistants.
 The SPEAK test is designed to measure non-native speakers' oral English proficiency.

 Dialogues: An Interdisciplinary Journal for English Language Teaching and Research served as a forum for all professionals to share their research, innovative ideas, and best classroom practices to better serve English learners and the profession as a whole.
 Please peruse our 2017 and 2018 issues.

 To gain perspective, teach abroad!